 The story of John Harrison’s life has been so thoroughly told in books and on film, that there is no need to repeat it here, but simply observe that he spent 39 of his working years in London.

 He lived first (c.1737) in Leather Lane.
 From there he moved in 1739 to Orange Street, Red Lion Square and in 1752 to the junction of Lee Street (now Dane Street) and Red Lion Square, less than two miles from where his artefacts are presently displayed.

 Harrison never became a freeman of the Clockmakers’ Company, but instead entrusted various celebrated freemen with his secrets and with vital work.
 Best known is perhaps George Graham (Master of the Company in 1722), who gave him valuable advice and lent him money on an early visit to London in 1730.
 Other key freemen in Harrison’s story were John Jefferys and Larcum Kendall.

 Harrison died on his 83rd birthday in Red Lion Square, and was buried in Hampstead Churchyard.
-His impressive tomb (second picture shows detail of wording) was entirely reconstructed by the Clockmakers’ Company in 1879, as it had fallen into decay.
+His impressive tomb (and also see this second picture which shows detail of wording), was entirely reconstructed by the Clockmakers’ Company in 1879, as it had fallen into decay.
 Over one hundred years later the tomb was restored and unveiled to its former glory at a ceremony in December 2014.